YudaiFurukawa/Investment-and-Trading/README.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Algorithms and Techniques
+As discussed, the original dataset needs to be nomalized in order to predict % change of S&P Composite price with a return horizon of 1 year (named snp_changes).
+I first removed real values as this project aims to predict change of nominal S&P Composite price and CPI in the dataset allows us to calculate the real value when needed.
+After this, instead of using raw dataset, I'm going to use 12 months changes for each feature plus the original figures of "Cyclically adjusted PE Ration" and "Long Interest Rate".
+The target feature will be 12 month forward changes in S&P Composite price.
+After nomalizing, some features.

+In this project, following regressors will be used in predicting the 12 month forward price change in S&P Composite.
+1. Linear Regressor
+2. KNeibors
+3. SVR

+I chose the linear regressor as
+I chose KNeibors as
+I chose SVR as

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_